Noivernyaoi/Noivernyaoi/README.md

 <img width="2048" height="1152" alt="image" src="https://github.com/user-attachments/assets/a8159714-ef65-4b9a-9f7e-91ef28dd366d" />

 • Basic DNI criteria.
-I don't have a proper DNI I block freely or just won't interact
+I don't have a proper DNI I block freely or just won't interact.

+• With that being said though; -15 please do not interact or try to befried me.
+If I befriend you and then discover you're under 15 years old you will be blocked, no exceptions

 ![image](https://github.com/user-attachments/assets/1700e4f9-4198-4936-8e7c-e3686ef0f0c8)